cassiatorczon/cis1904-spring25/week01/homework/instructions.md

         "PATH": "${HOME}/.ghcup/bin:$PATH"
     },
     "haskell.manageHLS": "GHCup"
-    }
     ```

+    If you have used VSCode before, you may have other settings already in this file.
+Do not overwrite these unless they are duplicates.
+    If you have not used VSCode before, you may need to enclose the above settings in `{ }`.

-4. Open the `homework` folder for `week00` in VSCode.
+4. Open the `homework` folder for `week01` in VSCode.

     You must have this folder (`homework`) open — not a parent directory (such
     as `week00`) or an individual file (such as `Exercises.hs`).
 The top label
-    in the file explorer should be "HOMEWORK."
+    in the file explorer should be "homework", the folder with a .cabal file in it.

     **Important**: Please closely read the above instruction!